-If, at any point in the process, there is concern that a child has been harmed or is at risk of harm, the DSL will contact the relevant Senior Manager - Safeguarding for further advice and guidance.
+If, at any point in the process, there is concern that a child has been harmed or is at risk of harm, the DSL will contact the Central Safeguarding Team for further advice.

-16. BULLYING
+17. BULLYING

-Every school in the GEMS network must have a policy that addresses anti-bullying.
+Every school in the GEMS network must have an Anti-Bullying policy.
 This may be part of a wider group of linked policies including behaviour, online safety, complaints etc. This should be regularly reviewed, and GEMS children should be involved in its creation, implementation and review.
 See also Appendix C: Child Protection Procedures - Child-on-child abuse.